Public-Health-Scotland/R-Resources/using SMRA with R.md

     odbcClose(channel)

+# 5. Views and variables in SMRA

-# 5. Code to get information on the views and variables available to you in SMRA
+Code to get information on the views and variables available to you in SMRA

 Now the connection is open, you can inspect the data views available to you and the variables contained within those views.
 The analysis 'views' can be thought of as tables in the database containing a category of information.
 For example the Scottish morbidity records (SMR00, SMR01, SMR02, SMR04) each have their separate views.